-Despite the manufacturer and developer interest, there has actually been very little consumer take up.
-The tech savvy consumer may keep a keen eye on proceedings, but this is very different to actually making a purchase, and there are a number of potential reasons for this lack of interest.
+Despite the manufacturer and developer interest, there has actually been very little consumer take-up.
+The tech-savvy consumer may keep a keen eye on proceedings, but this is very different from actually making a purchase, and there are a number of potential reasons for this lack of interest.

 Lack of Capabilities